matcyr/APBJC2024_GNN_Tutorial/readme.md

 - `torch_geometric`

 **Note**: The provided dependencies are configured for CPU usage only.
-If you want to train the model using a GPU, please refer to the [PyTorch website](https://pytorch.org/get-started/locally/) for instructions on setting up a GPU-backed environment.
+If you want to train the model using a GPU, please refer to the [PyTorch website](https://pytorch.org/get-started/locally/) and [PyTorch Geometric website](https://pytorch-geometric.readthedocs.io/en/latest/) for instructions on setting up a GPU-backed environment.

 ### 1. Conda + Linux
-If you have a linux platform with conda installed.
-You can simply install the environment from the provided `environment.yml` file.
+If you have a linux platform with conda installed, you can simply install the environment from the provided `environment.yml` file.
 Run the following commands in your terminal:

 ```bash
 conda env create -f environment.yml -n <env_name>